LoloPopoPy/IDQuant/README.rst

 It is one of the routine tools used by `MetaToul platform <https://www6.toulouse.inrae.fr/metatoul>`_.

 The code is open-source, and available on `GitHub <https://github.com/LoloPopoPy/IDQuant>`_ under a GPLv3 license.

+The documentation relative to the usage of IDQuant can be found on it's `ReadTheDocs page <https://idquant.readthedocs.io/>`